Abdelhakim-gh/MERN-Stack-Projects/4 - Finance Tracker/README.md

 # Finance Tracker

-A simple app to track your finances (Expenses - / Revenues +).
+MERN app to track your finances (Expenses - / Revenues +) with clerk authentication.

 ## Features